ProgerXP/Notepad2e/Readme.txt

   Ctrl+Wheel Scroll - very handy to navigate long scripts.
 Roll the wheel while holding Ctrl down to scroll through entire pages (similar to Page Up/Down).

+  Open/Save File dialogs now start with the path of last opened file.

   CSS syntax scheme improvements:

     - Added CSS 3 properties.

     - Enabled //-inline comments (Ctrl+Q) that are used in LESS, SASS and other preprocessors.

     - Fixed brackets of nested rules that were not matching in some cases (visually and with Ctrl+B).